How to Make Chicken Teriyaki

 This meal is best served with steamed rice to create a rice bowl.
 For restaurant-style Japanese dinner, make the following dishes.

 Chicken Teriyaki Recipe

-Lightly season both sides of the chicken thighs with a little salt.
+Lightly season both sides of the chicken thighs with pinch of salt.
 Combine all the ingredients of the Teriyaki Sauce in a sauce pan.
-On medium heat, reduce it to a thicker consistency about 10 minutes.
+On low heat, simmer and reduce it to a thicker consistency, about 10 minutes.

 In the meantime, heat up a non-stick skillet on high heat.
 Pan-fry the chicken thighs (skin-side down first) until both sides are nicely browned and cooked through.
 The skin should be pan-fried to a crackly crispy texture.
 Turn off the heat, transfer the chicken out.
 Let cool.
-Slice the chicken thighs into pieces and drizzle the teriyaki sauce over the chicken and garnish with some sesame seeds.
-Serve immediately with steamed rice.
+Slice the chicken thighs into pieces and drizzle the teriyaki sauce over the chicken.
+Garnish with the sesame seeds, if using.
+Serve immediately with warm steamed rice.

 You may use boneless and skinless chicken breasts or chicken thighs.